Seth Meyers

-Seth Adam Meyers (born December 28, 1973) is an American comedian, television host, writer, producer, and actor.
-He currently hosts Late Night with Seth Meyers, a late-night talk show on NBC.
-Prior to Late Night, Meyers was a cast member and head writer for NBC's sketch comedy series Saturday Night Live from 2001 to 2014, and hosted the show's news parody segment, Weekend Update.
+Seth Adam Meyers (born December 28, 1973) is an American comedian, television host, writer, podcaster, actor, and producer.
+He has hosted Late Night with Seth Meyers, a late-night talk show on NBC since 2014.
+Prior to hosting Late Night, he was a cast member on NBC's sketch comedy series Saturday Night Live (SNL) from 2001 to 2014.
+He served as SNL's head writer, as well as an anchor of the news parody segment Weekend Update, from 2006 until his departure from the show.